-This unit aims to teach you both theoretical and practical aspects of software engineering which involves specification, development, management and evolution of software systems.
-The theory will focus on software processes, requirements engineering, system models and modelling, robustness analysis, architectural design, object-oriented design, and software development methodology.
-The theoretical and practical aspects of software testing, software evolution, and quality management including quality assurance, and quality control are also discussed.
+In this unit you will learn both theoretical and practical aspects of software engineering.
+The theory will focus on software processes, requirements engineering, system models and modelling, architectural design, object-oriented design, and software development methodology.
+The theoretical and practical aspects of software testing, and quality management including quality assurance, and quality control are also discussed.
 You will also be introduced to the principles of software evolution and configuration management.
-This unit has a strong practical focus and the theoretical aspects are reinforced with practical work.
-The software engineering life cycle support functionality provided by modern software development environments is also addressed.
+You will develop layered software application having presentation, application and data layers, addressing authentic software use, thus building solid foundation for software development.

 |Fraction of Full-Time Student Load||0.125|

 Pre-requisites: COIT20247 Database Design and Development, COIT20256 Data Structures and Algorithms, and COIT20248 Information Systems Analysis and Design.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).